avivbeeri/fang/grammar.md

-# Fang
+# Fang - Programming Language

+"First, and not good" - Aviv.

-Fang is a language designed for embedded binary environments.
+Fang is a programming language designed for embedded binary environments.
-It's weakly, statically typed, imperative and procedural.
+It's weakly and statically typed, imperative and procedural.

 ## Data types:
 Fang supports the following atomic types: void (functions only), ptr, bool, uint8, uint16, int8, int16, string.